mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Expenses   | $23,133  | $9,657  | <font color="green">-$13,477 (-58%)</font> |
 | **Net Profit** | **<font color="red">-$20,871</font>** | **<font color="red">-$2,402</font>** | **<font color="green">+$18,469 (+88%)</font>** |

 My second year was a huge improvement financially.
 I increased profits by $18.5k!
 Overall, I still lost money, but try not to get too hung up on that.
-I tripled revenue to $7.2k and cut expenses by more than half, which I'm excited about.
+I tripled revenue to $7.2k and cut expenses by more than half.

 ## How can you afford to keep losing money?

-People are often confused about my uncanny ability to remain unprofitable for so long.
+My uncanny ability to remain long-term unprofitable often perplexes people.
 They assume that I fund my money-losing businesses with freelance work, but the truth is that I put 100% of my working hours into my non-lucrative businesses.
 This is possible due to three main factors:

-* **Low expenses**: I [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are around $2k/mo.
+* **Low expenses**: I have no children and [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are around $2k/mo.
 * **High savings**: It's hard to work for big software companies for 11 years without building a decent nest egg.
 * **Lucky investments**: I've kept most of my savings in the S&P 500 throughout my career, which has coincided with especially strong market runs runs.
 My small bets on [cryptocurrency](/tags/sia/) also paid off well.